 Personalized note cards, thank you notes and address labels are the basics we can’t do without.
 Next, depending on our kids’ ages, we find mommy cards can be very handy for making connections with other parents at school.
 For the new teacher, personalized book markers or note cards make a thoughtful beginning-of-the-year gift.
 Even if we don’t have kids in school, cleaning out our desks and freshening up our stationery collection just feels right at this time of year.

 The season of giving.
-If you’ve ever given the perfect gift, you know it’s a sentiment worth repeating.
+If you’ve ever given the perfect gift, you know how good it feels.
 But sometimes, it’s oh so hard.
-Check out these great gift ideas that boast stylish designs at a price that makes you smile—all these gift ideas are under $14.
+Check out these great personalized gift ideas that boast stylish designs at a price that makes you smile.
 Go ahead, reclaim that status of Giver of Great Gifts.
 You deserve it.

 It will happen.
 You’ll get a last minute invite, you can’t get to the store, and all you have on hand is a box of dried macaroni.
-Stationery makes for a great hostess gift (plan ahead and have it personalized to really impress).
-Always keep some at the ready and you’ll never be caught empty handed again.
+Personalized note cards make great hostess gift ideas.
+(Plan ahead and have it personalized to really impress–a generic message like happy holidays or thank you works, too!).
+Always keep some note cards at the ready and you’ll never be caught empty handed again.

 We wholeheartedly encourage oodles of thanks for our kids’ teachers.
-Personalized note cards are perfect, if for no other reason than they will actually use them.
+Personalized teacher stationery is perfect, if for no other reason than teachers will actually use it.

 P.S.
 Include a handwritten note about how great a job they’re doing – they really do appreciate it.

 Personalized gift ideas for kids are always welcomed because they become instant keepsakes.
 Anything that has the child’s name on it (or in it) will be treasured forever.
 Our personalized children’s books, kids placemats and kids coloring books make great gift ideas and stocking stuffers.

 Shop our Gift Guide or keep reading our blog for more great gift ideas!